noahstammm/ml2_project/README.md

 The trained model was saved in the HDF5 file format with the name 'model_trained_3class.hdf5'.
 The model weights were saved during training if they showed improvement on the validation set using the ModelCheckpoint callback.

 Please note that I have used different layers and number of epochs and have had the best results with these layers and either 2 or 5 epochs of training.
 The highest number of epochs with which I trained the model was 5, as one epoch is already very time intensive.
-But feel free to increase the number of epochs to probablly achieve an even better result.
+But feel free to increase the number of epochs to probably achieve an even better result.

 ## Training History: